radicle-dev/radicle-upstream/DEVELOPMENT.md

 File and directory naming is as follows:
   - Svelte components and directories containing components - PascalCase
   - everything else: `*.js` files and folders - camelCase
-  - files and folders should all be singular as they represent a type, not the content
+  - all folders in `/ui` should be named in singular form as they represent a type, not content

 ```sh
 .